Sara Dingledy, Principal

 Aamir Rodriguez is a committed educator who has worked at several New York City high schools, primarily as a teacher of English, History, and Technology.
 Most recently, he worked at Fannie Lou Hamer Freedom High School in the Bronx, a small school committed to serving the needs of at-risk youth.
 There, he served as a teacher, an organizer of different grade-level and curricular teams, and the Director of Special Education.
 Through his work, he strived to support other teachers in their development, so that they could thoughtfully meet the needs of all students.
 Aamir has worked as a grantee and researcher for the National Endowment for the Humanities, and has developed workshops and panels for Brown University’s No Teacher Left Behind Conference, The Kennedy Center’s VSA Arts Symposium, and The Coalition of Essential School’s Fall Forum.

-Maxine Borowitz, a committed educator, has taught English for eighteen years in New York City, first at Borough Academy and then at Independence High School.
+Maxine Borowitz, a committed educator, has taught English for nineteen years in New York City, first at Borough Academy and then at Independence High School.
 Maxine has planned and led school wide professional development workshops on strategies to enhance teacher knowledge and student performance.
-She has coached and mentored many new teachers to insure their success.
+She has coached and mentored many new teachers to ensure their success.
 Maxine is a graduate of Boston University with a B.A. in English, City College’s Graduate Program in Creative Writing and Bank Street’s Bilingual ESL Teacher Leader Academy.

-Lacey Vargas will be teaching English, History, and Spanish for Native Speakers at Westchester Square.
-She comes to WSA from Williamsburg Charter High School, where she taught English and History in a variety of settings.
+Lacey Vargas teaches English and Spanish for Native Speakers at WSA.
+Before coming to WSA, she taught at Williamsburg Charter High School in Brooklyn and trained primary school teachers in Uganda as a Peace Corps Volunteer.
 Lacey has a B.A. from New York University in French and Spanish and a M.S. from Hunter College in Education, with a concentration in Special Education.
-Lacey has studied in France and Spain and has worked in Uganda as a Peace Corps Volunteer.
-She speaks French, Spanish, and some Luganda and is very excited to work with WSA’s mentorship program and foster strong relationships between teachers and students.
+She has also studied in France and Spain.
+With a passion for languages, travel, and global citizenship, Lacey speaks French, Spanish, and some Luganda.
+She is very excited to work with WSA’s mentorship program and foster strong relationships between teachers and students.

-Jacqueline Medori will be teaching integrated algebra at Westchester Square Academy and could not possibly be more excited to do so.
-She has experience teaching math in the Scarsdale and Byram Hills school districts.
+Jacqueline Medori teaches math at WSA and was lucky enough to be a founding member of the staff.
 Prior to getting a M.S. in Adolescent Education and Students with Disabilities, Jacqueline studied physics, sociology and community service learning at Stony Brook University.
 During her undergraduate studies she had the opportunity to study abroad in England, partake in disaster relief in the New Orleans area and help lead environmental initiatives.
-Jacqueline is looking forward to sharing her interests with her students and helping to build a strong sense of community at WSA.
+Jacqueline loves reading, crafts and animals.

 Denise Haynes, Social Worker